The cinema scene is dying. Here’s the minimum level of improvement Shaw Theatres should make to remain competitive.

 In terms of ticket booking options, users chose “website booking” as their preferred method, “mobile applications” as their 2nd most preferred method and surprising, physical “cinema counters” as their 3rd most preferred method.
 These results reflect the earlier discovered research — that users are becoming more internet-centric even in their purchase habits.

 The survey brought about an even more alarming discovery.
 80% of the mobile application users are turning to 3rd party ticket aggregators such as Popcorn.
 3rd party applications, just like any platform services, are a double-edged sword.
-The upside to 3rd party apps is that they provide another means for revenue to the business.
+The upside to 3rd party apps is that they provide another means of revenue to the business.
 The downside, however, would mean that users of the app are also able to view options provided by competitors and hence, result in possible leakage.
 Such third party applications also dilute the concept of brand loyalty as users turn to the cheapest tickets available that fits to their convenience.

 So how do we build brand loyalty then?

-Therefore, the market conditions, coupled with the research mentioned earlier, led to the team decision to redesign the Shaw Theatres’ App.
+Therefore, the market conditions, coupled with the research mentioned earlier, led to the team’s decision to redesign the Shaw Theatres’ App.
 The goal was not to position the app as “a nice to have” product but rather a necessary tool that can improve the overall ticketing booking experience.
 The improved experience aims to encourage repeatability and retention in the app usage, which in turn could pave way to the increase in customer loyalty.

 The Redesign Process

-Currently, Shaw Theatre do have an app that facilitate the booking of movie tickets.
+Currently, Shaw Theatre does have an app that facilitates the booking of movie tickets.
 However, our user interviews and survey showed that they either (1) do not know that the app exists or (2) know that the app exists but choose not to download it onto their smartphone.
 A quick search showed that the app is available on Google Play but not the App Store.
-Upon downloading the app, it was found that the app is identical to their mobile site version, m.shaw.sg .
+Upon downloading the app, it was found that the app is identical to their mobile site version, m.shaw.sg.
 This means that the app is likely to be a Hybrid app and hence, likely to perform slower than the Native Apps of their competitors.
 Hybrid apps have the tendency to be “bugsy” as well and may fail to perform from time to time.

 Before coming out with new concepts and improved features for the app, the team went through 3 critical stages of redesign — heuristics evaluation and usability testing of the current app and further user interviews to better understand user needs and pain points.